Administrative Procedure Act.

 (22) The Department of Health and Human Services with respect to the content of State Plans, State Plan Amendments, and Waivers approved by the Centers for Medicare and Medicaid Services (CMS) for the North Carolina Medicaid Program and the NC Health Choice program.

-(23) The Department of Natural and Cultural Resources with respect to admission fees or related activity fees at historic sites and museums pursuant to G.S.
+(23) The Department of Natural and Cultural Resources with respect to operating hours, admission fees, or related activity fees at historic sites and museums pursuant to G.S.
 121-7.3.

-(24) Tryon Palace Commission with respect to admission fees or related activity fees pursuant to G.S.
+(24) Tryon Palace Commission with respect to operating hours, admission fees, or related activity fees pursuant to G.S.
 143B-71.

 (25) U.S.S.
-Battleship Commission with respect to admission fees or related activity fees pursuant to G.S.
+Battleship Commission with respect to operating hours, admission fees, or related activity fees pursuant to G.S.
 143B-73.

 (26) The Board of Agriculture in the Department of Agriculture and Consumer Services with respect to the following: